 The Montessori Preschool Centre is a private, subsidized institution.
 The Montessori pre-kindergarten, a pioneer daycare in Montreal, opened its doors in 1960.
 Our educational program is inspired by the values and unique approach of renowned Italian educator, Dr. Maria Montessori.

-in Your Child’s Development
+A Key Factor in Your Child’s Development

 At a Montessori daycare, the educator is, above all, an observer who is highly attentive to each child’s individual needs.
 The educator focuses on sparking the child’s interest and provides encouragement.
 S/he acts as the dynamic link between the child and his surroundings, all while fostering a harmonious, calm, fair and open-minded environment.